 Sales prospecting doesn’t have to be difficult.
 With the above tactics and a clear prospecting strategy, you’ll be set to attract more high-value leads.

-In some cases, your contact may be the decision-maker.
-But many times, purchasing decisions are made by the executives managing your contact.
+In some cases, your contact may be a decision-maker.
+But many times, purchasing decisions are made by the executives who manage your contact.

-Asking your contact about the key decision-maker(s) at their company can be awkward, but it doesn’t have to be.
+Asking your contact about the key decision-maker(s) at their company doesn’t have to be awkward.
 Try softening your approach: Let the client know that this purchase would represent a significant expenditure for your company and would need executive approval.
 Once you’re on the topic, ask if that’s their policy, too.

-All of the information you get on key decision-makers should be stored in your sales CRM.
+All the information you obtain on decision-makers should be stored in your sales CRM.
 Names, contact information, and previous conversations can all be documented.

-Follow-up is an incredibly important stage of the sales pipeline, and can be as simple as this:
+Following up is an incredibly important stage of the sales pipeline and can be as simple as:

-- Send an email to your contact, thanking them for their time and summarizing the next steps.
+- Sending an email to your contact thanking them for their time and summarizing the next steps.

-- Call the prospect to see if they are still interested.
+- Calling the prospect to see if they are still interested.

-It’s especially important to follow up promptly after the first call from a potential client.
-They likely have sales offers from competitors that they’re considering, so you may lose their business if you wait too long.
+It’s especially important to follow up promptly after the first call.
+Prospects likely have sales offers from competitors, so you may lose their business if you wait too long.